elainelyl18/elainelyl18/README.md

 **Measuring the causal impact of marketing interventions using observational data**

-In marketing, the key question isn't "did users who saw our ad convert?" — it's "did our ad *cause* additional conversions?"
+In marketing, the key question isn't "did users who saw our ad convert?".
+It's "did our ad *cause* additional conversions?"
 This project demonstrates causal inference techniques to estimate true incremental lift.

 | Aspect | Details |
 |--------|---------|